 This ambiguity in the concepts may further pose problems and can have a negative effect on activities; hence, it has become important to know the differences between QA and QC.

-We focus on eliminating just that in our article: quality assurance vs. quality control.
+We focus on eliminating just that in our article: QA vs QC (Quality Assurance vs. Quality Control).

 There are always four major constraints in a project that every project manager uses as a yardstick to check the credibility of the project.
-These 4 constraints are cost, time, scope, and quality.
+These four constraints are cost, time, scope, and quality.

 Therefore, most organizations today are more focused on quality management.
 Let us know the meaning and concepts of "quality management."
 And this article will also explain the difference between quality assurance and quality control.
-Because the most common ambiguity among people is the difference between the two, quality assurance vs. quality control,
+Because the most common ambiguity among people is the difference between quality assurance and quality control,

 Quality management is the process of overseeing all the activities of a project to ensure the required level of excellence is obtained.
-Quality management is a broader concept; quality management includes formulating quality policy, creating and implementing procedures for quality assurance and quality control.
+Quality management is a broader concept; quality management includes formulating quality policies and creating and implementing procedures for quality assurance and quality control.